 Advantages of Wind Turbines

-- The energy source (the kinetic energy of the wind) is free, renewable, and inexhaustible.
+- The energy source is free, renewable, and inexhaustible.

 - It isn’t necessary to purchase fuel for them.

-- They do not release any pollutants into the atmosphere nor cause global warming.
+- They release no pollutants into the atmosphere, nor do they cause global warming.

-- The cost of electricity from a wind turbine remains fairly consistent over its lifetime because there are no expenses apart from maintenance and insurance associated with the turbine, so it is not susceptible to cost fluctuations which fuel powered generators are.
+- The cost of electricity from a wind turbine remains fairly consistent over its lifetime because there are no expenses apart from maintenance and insurance associated with the turbine, so it is not susceptible to cost fluctuations, unlike fossil-fueled generators.

 - Farmers can benefit from land lease payments for wind turbine installations on their land.